-Catskill Horse Organization was created in 2012 to help develop equestrian lifestyle choices and careers in the beautiful Catskill region of Upstate New York.
+Catskill Horse Organization was created in 2012 to help develop equestrian lifestyle choices and careers in the North-East region of the U.S.A.
+Since inception this .org digital publication has developed loyal readership across the nation and even internationally.

-The mission is to create a resource that will benefit every horse owner and/or horse business owner and most importantly every horse that grazes these mountains.
+Our mission is to create a resource that will benefit every horse owner and/or horse business owner and most importantly every horse!

 Whether you are a professional horse trainer, horse breeder, horse rescuer, provide services for the equine industry or just love to be around horses we want you to enjoy being part of this community organization and have the opportunity to meet others that share a passion for horses.